hernandazevedo/moviedb/README.md

 ## Code Walkthrough

 The code is organized using a Clean Architecture with MVVM architecture for the presentatio layer.
-The implementation was heavily in the articles and projects of Fernando Cejas:
+The implementation was heavily based on the articles and projects of Fernando Cejas:
  * Article: https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/
  * Project: https://github.com/android10/Android-CleanArchitecture